PhasicFlow/phasicFlow/README.md

 phasicFlow uses [Kokkos]( https://github.com/kokkos/kokkos) as the backend for parallelization.
 So, you need to  have the code in the local machine alongside phasicFlow.
 The make system is adjusted in a way so you do not need to compile Kokkos separately and the required source code files from Kokkos are compiled alongside the phasicFlow.

 ### CMake
 You also need to have CMake installed on your computer.
 At the moment CMake-3.22 or higher is needed.

+### tbb
+For now, some parallel algorithms rely on tbb parallel library (C++ parallel backend).
+This dependency will be removed soon.
+Use the following commands to install it:

+`sudo apt update`

+`sudo apt install libtbb-dev`

 # How to build?
 phasicFlow uses CMake as the build system. you need to have CMake-3.22 or higher installed on your machine. you can either use the command line for setting-up the build system, or use `cmake-gui` to setup your build system through the GUI.